Blog

 Remove peppers from oven and place in a bowl and cover with plastic wrap for a few minutes.
 When cool enough to handle, peel peppers and remove seeds.
 Slice peppers into small strips.

-In a large food processor, combine the roasted red pepper strips with 3 Tbsp olive oil, garlic, walnuts, tomato paste, breadcrumbs, pomegranate molasses, Aleppo pepper, sugar, sumac and salt.
+In a large food processor, combine the roasted red pepper strips with 3 Tbsp olive oil, garlic, lemon juice, walnuts, tomato paste, breadcrumbs, pomegranate molasses, Aleppo pepper, tahini, cumin, sumac and salt.
 Blend into a smooth paste.
 Adjust seasonings to taste.

 Transfer to a serving bowl.
 Can refrigerate for several days, bring to room temperature before serving.